What’s the difference between the IELTS and CELPIP?

 So as you can see, we can’t just assume that one test is always easier for everybody.
 Some students end up choosing the IELTS listening test, and that’s okay too.

 At the end of the day, I encourage trying some of the free sample tests available on the official CELPIP website or on an official IELTS website (definitely do not study off of Youtube or someone’s random website or channel, please).
-You want to make sure you’re studying from authentic test prep material.

-The IELTS Reading Test VS The CELPIP Reading Test
+The IELTS Reading Test vs. The CELPIP Reading Test

-I would argue that both reading tests are very similar in terms of difficulty.
+Both reading tests are very similar in terms of difficulty.
 Remember, the English itself within the reading passages is the same on both tests.

 You are being assessed on your comprehension, but as you probably already know, getting the band score you need on your reading test also means learning exam test strategies.